Skip to main content

 What Does a Professional in this Career Do?

-Designs and develops instructional materials or curriculum for teachers.
-Analyzes what is needed for students, identifies learning objectives, and designs the content and format of instructional material.
+A Curriculum and Instructional Designer or Developer designs and develops instructional materials and methods for teachers.
+Analyzes what is needed for students, identifies learning objectives, and designs the content and format of instructional material and delivery.
 Uses instructional design to create instructional materials, which may include text, electronic and visual material.
 Works for a school or college or for an education, software or publishing company.

 Job Outlook